 At UTS, there is a visiting chaplaincy team with members from the Baha’i, Buddhist, Christian, Jewish and Islamic faiths.
 Multi-faith rooms are also available for use by religious groups and individuals.
 You can also join one of the ActivateUTS clubs on campus, to meet new people with similar religious interests.

-Connect revised heading levels and awith your new community
+Connect with your new community

 UTS encourages you to engage with your local community to enrich your experience while studying in Sydney.

-Our Community Connections program offers you a chance to mix with Australian and international students, and get involved in the wider Sydney community through a range of activities.
+The BUILD Program (Beyond UTS International Leadership Development) offers you a chance to mix with Australian and international students, and get involved in the wider Sydney community through a range of activities.
 UTS SOUL Award encourages you to work with community groups and not-for-profit organisations to create meaningful social outcomes.

 The City of Sydney (opens an external site) also offers a number of services and resources to connect you with your new community.
 The Lord Mayor’s Welcome (opens an external site), is a yearly reception for new international students and marks the beginning of a lifelong connection with Sydney.